RafDevX/NodeBB-DD2391/report/report.typ

 administrator credentials*.
-One way to achieve that goal is through the use of *Two-Factor Authentication*, which is readily available as an official NodeBB plugin, `nodebb-plugin-2factor` @nodebb-plugin-2factor, and is installed by default.
-However, it has to be enabled manually from the administrator panel.
+One way to achieve that goal is through the use of *Two-Factor Authentication*, which is readily available as an official NodeBB plugin, `nodebb-plugin-2factor` @nodebb-plugin-2factor, and is installed by default, though it has to be enabled manually from the administrator panel.

-#text(red)[In addition to pursuing this approach], however, we *decided to support Passkeys*, a
-new secure passwordless authentication method developed by the FIDO Alliance, based on public-key cryptography @fido-passkeys.
-Passkeys rely on an _authenticator_, which might be a secure chip on the user's device (e.g., a mobile phone) or a separate hardware authentication device (such as a Security Key, like a YubiKey).
+Instead of pursuing this approach, however, we *decided to support Passkeys*, a new secure passwordless authentication method developed by the FIDO Alliance, based on public-key cryptography @fido-passkeys.
+Passkeys rely on an _authenticator_, which might be a secure chip on the user's device (e.g., a mobile phone) or a separate hardware authentication device (such as a security key, like a YubiKey).
 This authenticator holds private keys for each associated passkey and performs the necessary cryptographic operations to securely identify the user to a _relying party_, such as the NodeBB website: the relying party generates a challenge which the authenticator cryptographically signs, enabling the relying party to verify that the provided challenge response has been signed by the private key associated with the public key that was mapped to the user during registration.

 Using passkeys also counts as two-factor authentication, completely replacing combinations such as a password + one-time passwords (OTP), since they are